johnwry/dm2/markdown/colossians/colossians.md

     circumcised.
 Philippians 3:3

 c.
-Colossians 2:11c –    <em>You were also circumcised with a circumcision made without hands</em>.
+Colossians 2:11c –    * You were also circumcised with a circumcision made without hands* .
     At salvation we <strong><u>had</u></strong> the spiritual operation of circumcision done in us.
 Here we understand Paul to be talking about the nonliteral circumcision that is true of every believer and occurs at the moment of salvation.
 Romans 2:29

-    1) <em>You were also circumcised</em>… The believer’s circumcision is given as a <strong><u>fact</u></strong>.
+    1) * You were also circumcised* … The believer’s circumcision is given as a <strong><u>fact</u></strong>.

-    2) <em>…with a circumcision made without hands</em>.
+    2) * …with a circumcision made without hands* .
 We can see that it was done <strong><u>without</u></strong> human doctors.